canonical/rust-best-practices/site/src/error-and-panic-discipline.md

 If a call to `x.unwrap()` is guarded by `if x.is_some()`/`if x.is_ok()`, instead make use of pattern matching: `if let Some(x) = x` or `if let Ok(x) = x`.

 When calls to `.unwrap()` are removed, the surrounding code is not only more robust, but you may notice that it is often visually cleaner.
-This is not a coincidence—it is a nudge from the Rust developers to encourage fault-tolorant code and practices.
+This is not a coincidence—it is a nudge from the Rust developers to encourage fault-tolerant code and practices.

 There are two exceptions to this avoidance of panicking: tests and panic-propagation.